 Koenig’s paintings are displayed periodically within the Roman Catholic parish of St. Edward’s in Kettering, Burton Latimer, Desborough, and Rothwell, England.

 Maggy Masselter is a Luxembourg-born abstract painter living and working in France.
 Last year she did a Stations of the Cross series inspired by the 1996 murder of seven Trappist monks from the monastery Notre-Dame de l’Atlas of Tibhirine in Algeria by Islamic militants.
 She incorporated quotes from these monks into the paintings.

 You can see Masselter in her studio, describing her process, here.
 (The video is in French.)

 Also an abstract painter—from Chihuahua, Mexico—Paulo Medina maintains that being an artist “has meant for me the possibility of transcending and reaching certain spaces that are intangible, but lived daily.”

 As those of you who follow this blog have probably surmised from its content, I don’t tend to connect as well with pure abstraction.
 But Medina does have a few quasi-figurative works.
 Here’s one I really like, which has an expressionist quality.

 Other biblical subjects he’s painted include the burning bush, the Annunciation, the Nativity, Jesus with his disciples, the Crowning with Thorns, the Crucifixion (several times), Christ in his tomb, the Ascension, and the Holy Spirit.

 Ukrainian artist Natalya Rusetska graduated from the Lviv National Academy of Arts in 2008.
-She is inspired by the Russian icon tradition but has developed her own style, characterized by small-headed, elongated figures.
+She is inspired by the Orthodox icons tradition but has developed her own style, characterized by small-headed, elongated figures.